MyTooliT/ICOlyzer/README.md

 icoplotter HDF5/log-x.hdf5
 ```

-## IcoAnalyzer
+## ICOanalyzer

 - Measures packet-loss of the recorded signal
 - Measures how many datapoints are outside of a given minimum and maximum value

-### Using IcoAnalyzer
+### Using ICOanalyzer

-The IcoAnalyzer script looks for the file `log.hdf5` in the current working directory (usually this will be the root of this repository) by default.
+The ICOanalyzer script looks for the file `log.hdf5` in the current working directory (usually this will be the root of this repository) by default.
 After you use the command:

 ```sh
 icoanalyzer